Kanchanrawat20/PRODIGY_WD_04/README.md

 How to design a responsive website
 Improving UI/UX skills
 Structuring a real-world project
-Using GitHub for version control
+Using GitHub for version control.